melguzman/winterest/README.md

 # Wintrest: Networking during a Pandemic

-### Creators: Julie Lely, Shreya Kochar, Melissa Guzman, Silvia Zeamer
+### Creators: Julie Lely, Shreya Kochar, and Melissa Guzman

 Our project is a social media platform for Wellesley students and alumni to network.
 It is a mixture of Tinder and Linkedin, where users are matched on the basis of what’s important to them - interests, values, personalities, and demographic traits like being first gen, low income, or of a minority ethnic group.
 Our aim is to create a way for the Wellesley community to create and maintain meaningful relationships in order to intentionally overcome the isolation produced by digital-first communication and continue to provide valuable connections across existing groups going into the future.